TalhaShahid004/Bazaar-Stage-1/README.md

 The system focuses on the essential needs of a kiryana store.
 It provides inventory tracking with visual low-stock alerts and a simple interface for recording sales and stock deliveries.
 Store owners can view daily performance reports to track business health and create one-click backups to protect their data.
 The system works offline for areas with unreliable internet.

-## Why I Built It This Way

-Kiryana store owners are busy people who need practical tools.
-It is a high volume, cash heavy environment.
-They can have 100s-1000s of daily household items.
-I designed this system for frequent small transactions, diverse inventory, and owners who need clear reports at a glance.

-The database is locally stored, barring any connectivity issues.
-The system is simple, allowing for bare functionality without unnecessary complex features, easy to operate with minimal keystrokes.

-## Data Structure

-The system uses a simple approach where all inventory changes (sales, deliveries, adjustments) are recorded as movements, creating a reliable audit trail and making it impossible to lose track of inventory.

 ## Installation

 To install and run the system: